Getting Started With Your Odoo Server

 Step 2 — Fill in the form

-You'll see a form with two fields:
+You'll see a form with three fields: